truenas/documentation/content/CORE/UIReference/DirectoryServices/IdmapScreen.md

 ---
 title: "Idmap Screen"
-description: "Use the Idmap screen to configure Identity Mapping (Idmap) and related service options on your TrueNAS"
+description: "Use the Idmap screen to configure Identity Mapping (Idmap) on your TrueNAS"
 weight: 10
 tags:
-- coredirectoryservices
 - coreidmap
+- coread
 ---

 ## Idmap Screen

-The **Edit Idmap** screen displays after clicking **Edit IDMAP** on the **Active Directory Advanced Options** screen.
+The **Edit Idmap** screen displays after clicking **Edit IDMAP** on the **Active Directory > Advanced Options** screen.
 It lists all domains configured on the TrueNAS.

 ![DirectoryServicesldmapScreenn](/images/CORE/13.0/DirectoryServicesldmapScreen.png "Directory Services Idmap Screen")